 Particularly in consulting, the exact designation often leads to confusion.
 As cited and bolded in the previous section, “consulting economists” are among the representatives of the liberal professions.

-And why is that even important?
+But why is that even important?
 In itself, the designation is incidental, but the categorization leads to bureaucratic differences in individual cases.
-This is because those who work as freelancers must register a trade and pay trade tax, while freelancers only have to report their activities to the tax office.
+Freelancers have to register a business and pay trade tax, while freelancers only have to report their activities to report.

-Small tip: If you are an authorized consultingheads user, then you can in principle assume that you are eligible as a freelance consultant.
+Small tip: If you are an authorized consultingheads user, you can in principle assume to be eligible as a freelance consultant.
 Finally, we screen our users by consulting background and academic profile.

 The Freelance Trend in Consulting

 With the aging of the freedom-seeking Generation Y and Z, the freelance trend has surged across all industries in recent years.
 This is because the desire for self-determination also affects the choice of career.
-According to the German Association of Liberal Professions, for example, the number of self-employed in the liberal professions has risen steadily in recent years.
+According to the German Association of Liberal Professions, for example, the number of self-employed in the liberal German Association of has risen steadily in recent years.

 Nevertheless, the freelance consultant is not a brand new phenomenon.
 Even in the past, companies wanted impartial advice, independent of large companies and their sales targets.
-And even then there were consultants who were happy to fulfill this need.
+Even then, many consultants were happy to fulfill this need.

-But one thing has clearly changed: Whereas twenty years ago only the “old hands” with strong networks could get by as freelancers, thanks to digitization, project and customer acquisition is easier today than ever before.
+But one thing has clearly changed: Whereas twenty years ago only the “old hands” with strong networks could get by as freelancers, today, thanks to digitization, project and customer acquisition is easier than ever before.
 Online platforms such as consultingheads bring companies and freelance consultants together efficiently and conveniently.
 Companies and consultancies also benefit.
-You can absorb short-term peaks in demand with freelancers and thus work even more cost-efficiently.
+You can cover short-term peaks in demand with freelancers and thus work even more cost-efficiently

 When is the ideal time to leave consulting as a freelancer?

 However, through our experience and cooperation with companies, we know that especially young “hungry” consultants with two to three years of experience are increasingly sought after.
-That’s why we make the recommendation that you should get out after about three years of consulting experience if you want to work as a freelance consultant.
+Therefore, we make the recommendation that you should exit after about three years of consulting experience if you want to work as a freelance consultant.

 At consultingheads, we have also placed candidates for freelance positions who had only one or two years of consulting experience.
 However, this only works in exceptional cases and under the following conditions: